 This is an important message for travelers arriving from non-EU Destinations:

-If you are travelling from a non-EU country and Málaga is your first point of entry into the EU, your luggage will not be delivered to the standard conveyor belt as advertised for your flight.
+If you are travelling from a non-EU country and Málaga is your first point of entry into the EU, your luggage will not be delivered to the conveyor belt as advertised for your flight.
 Instead, because your luggage tags will not be marked with green bands, handlers will know to send directly to the customs pick up area.
-This is a glassed in room to the left of the main luggage conveyor belts in Terminal 3 (T3), the new terminal where international flights arrive.
+This is a glassed in room to the left of the main luggage conveyor belts in Terminal 3 (T3).

 The customs luggage pick up room is staffed with Spanish Civil Guards (Guardia Civil agents) who supervise passenger luggage collection and occasionally select luggage for x-ray or manual inspection.